Volue-Public/energy-mesh-python/_sources/mesh_modelling.rst.txt

 For example: an object definition could represent a reservoir.
-It can have an attribute definition that represents current water level in a reservoir and a relationship attribute definition that represents how water is flowing to another object like hydro plant.
+It can have an attribute definition that represents current water level in a reservoir and an ownership relation attribute definition that represents how water is flowing to another object like hydro plant.

 .. _mesh_attribute_definition: